 Tim’s first book, “The Undercover Economist” has sold one million copies worldwide in almost 30 languages.
 He is also the author of “The Logic of Life“, “Dear Undercover Economist“, “Adapt” and most recently “The Undercover Economist Strikes Back“.

 As a broadcaster, Tim has presented television and radio series for the BBC, most famously “More or Less” on Radio 4.
 His new Radio 4 series, which launched early in 2013, is called “Pop Up Ideas“.
 He is an evangelist for the power of economics, wisely used, and has spoken at TED, PopTech and Sydney Opera House.

 Tim won the Bastiat Prize for economic journalism in 2006 and was runner up in 2010.
-More or Less has an outstanding record in The Royal Statistical Society’s “excellence in journalism” awards: runner up in 2011 and 2012, winning outright in 2010 and 2013; More or Less has also won awards from Mensa and HealthWatch.
+More or Less has an outstanding record in The Royal Statistical Society’s “excellence in journalism” awards for broadcasting: runner up in 2011, 2012 and 2014, winning outright in 2010 and 2013; More or Less has also won awards from Mensa and HealthWatch.
 Tim was named one of the UK’s top 20 tweeters by The Independent.

 Tim has appeared on the Colbert Report, Newsnight, Marketplace, Planet Money, PM, Today, The One Show and many other popular radio and TV programs.
 His writing has been published by the leading magazines and newspapers on both sides of the Atlantic, including Esquire, Forbes, Wired, New York Magazine, the Guardian, the Sunday Times, the Washington Post and the New York Times.

 Tim was the first Peter Martin Fellow at the Financial Times, and was a member of the Financial Times editorial board from 2006-2009.
 He previously worked for Shell and for the World Bank.